40 Young Adult Novels Grown-Ups Secretly Love

 The Book Thief by Markus Zusak

 Despite what the title might lead you to believe, this 2005 award-winning novel by Markus Zusak isn’t a detective novel.
 Rather, it’s the story of a young girl named Liesel who is living in Nazi-occupied Germany during the Holocaust.
 In order to read, she had to steal books, even as they are being marked for burning by Nazi bonfires.
 The novel features a unique point of view; it is narrated by Death itself, who shares Liesel’s story of struggle and survival with the reader.
 Readers of all ages will appreciate its themes of love, hope, and the power that words have to hurt—or to heal.
-Also check out the incredible story of how one couple saved 50 children from the Nazis.

 Speak by Laurie Halse Anderson